 Why Fixed Supply Matters

-- Predictability: Miners and holders know the future supply
+- Predictability: Miners and holders know the future issuance schedule with certainty